Diagnosis of two evaluation paths to density-based descriptors of molecular electronic transitions: Theoretical introduction

 with

-The so-called overlap matrix \textbf{S} stores the spatial overlap between two atomic functions, and its knowledge allows the straightforward evaluation of the integral of the 1--CD function over the whole space: Writing
+The so-called overlap matrix \textbf{S} stores the spatial overlap between pairs of atomic functions, and its knowledge allows the straightforward evaluation of the integral of the 1--CD function over the whole space: Writing

 implies